cepsdev/machines4ceps/README.md

    * OLD_AST = AST
    * N = set of all s in OLD_AST which weren't visited
    * AST = L + N
+   * Exited := OLD_AST - AST
-   * for each state s in OLD_AST - AST do
+   * for each state s in Exited do
      * call s.on_exit  (B)

-Especially steps (A) and (B) don't tell the whole truth - more on this later.
+Especially steps (A) and (B) don't tell the whole truth - a little bit more on this in the following paragraph.

+#### on_enter,on_exit

+A state machine can define a special action *on_enter* which is called when the state machine is entered, i.e visted the very first time.
+The *on_enter* routines of sub states are called first.
+The purpose of *on_enter* is the same as that of contructors in C++: to setup invariants.
+In the case a state machines is exited a potential *on_exit* routine is called.